 One thing you’ll notice in just about every bedroom with dark walls, like the gorgeous gray-walled room featured here, is a white ceiling.
-This prevents a closed-in, cave-like vibe, and helps maintain an airy feeling throughout the room.
-Ditto for light flooring, whether carpet or wood.Continue to 2 of 8 below.
+This prevents a closed-in, cave-like vibe and helps maintain an airy feeling throughout the room.
+And you can create the same effect with light-colored flooring.Continue to 2 of 8 below.

 02 of 08

 Though it might seem counterintuitive, dark walls, when done right, can actually make a small room appear larger.
 That’s because dark colors visually recede, fooling the eyes into seeing the walls as further away than they really are.
 Check out the chocolate brown walls in the bedroom here (the paint color is Chocolate Candy by Benjamin Moore.)
 Although this room is small, it doesn’t feel that way, thanks to the rich, warm paint, the white ceiling and bedding, and the eye-catching—yet unfussy—pattern on the rug and shams.
 Additionally, keeping the palette limited to just two colors creates a feeling of airy simplicity.Continue to 3 of 8 below.